farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 #### 3.1 Conceptual Data Model
 I chose a star schema data model for my conceptual data model.
 Creating a star schema was challenging, seeing the relationship among these tables are rather divergent and disparate.
 So I did sliced out 3 dimension tables from the `Immigration table` table into `Fact_Immigration_Inclusive`, `Individual_Immigrants_Records` and `Dated_Arrival_Departure` tables.
 I created 3 dimension tables from `I94_SAS_Labels_Descriptiontable` table into `US_Port_Code_df`, `Country_Code_df`, `US_State_Code` tables.

 Finally, I created 2 other dimension table `US_City_Temp` & `US_City_Demog_Race` tables.
 So after all these development I have had 6 dimension table and 1 Fact table.
 The visual correlation among these tables are obvious but convergence among Fact and dimension tables are efficient while they can be connected indirectly and carefully.
-So I added multiple query with my [link]() notebook how this star-schema model is efficient.....
+So I added multiple query with my [link]() notebook how this star-schema model is efficient.....?

 For clear visual understanding check out the data model interconnection here: [Data_Model](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/blob/main/DEND_Capstone_Project/Star_Diagram_Dictionary/Immigration_Fact_ER_Star_Schema_Diagram.png)

 #### 3.2 Designing Data Pipelines
 `etl.py:` I created a `Data model to pipeline` with `etl.py` script file to read, transform all the relevant data files made them ready for immediately available for data analysis.
 After the needed data-cleaning transformation, I did sent them back to cloud data storage source as a parquet file.
 By following the data model any analysts can filter, join and extract out needed data and learn valuable insight.

-`AWS Redshift:` I chose Amazon Redshift to store and analyze data, because redshift can efficient handle large amount of analytical data...
+`AWS Redshift:` I chose Amazon Redshift to store and analyze data, because redshift can efficient handle large amount of analytical data...?

+`Apache Airflow:` I chose Apache Airflow to complete this data pipeline because of its ease of use, has ready-to-use operators that can be used to integrate Airflow with S3 and Redshift.
+It's graphical UI can be used to monitor and manage work flows.
+It is easy to check the status of tasks and to schedule the tasks.........

 #### `Step 4:` Run ETL to Model the Data
 --------------------------------------------------------------------------------------------------------------